 Remotely operated vehicle (ROV) Deep Discoverer is owned by the NOAA Office of Ocean Exploration and Research and was built and continues to be maintained and operated by the Global Foundation for Ocean Exploration (GFOE) .
 Also known as “D2,” the vehicle is operated off NOAA Ship Okeanos Explorer with its companion vehicle, Seirios.

 Capable of diving to depths of 3.7 miles (6,000 meters), D2 provides scientists unprecedented access to the deep ocean.
 The main capability of Deep Discoverer is the ability to capture high-definition video, with the vehicle’s primary camera able to zoom in on a three-inch long organism from 10 feet away.
-D2’s 20 LED lights provide 150,000 lumens of light, illuminating the otherwise dark depths of the ocean.
+D2’s 24 LED lights illuminate the otherwise dark depths of the ocean.

 Equipped with two manipulator arms, Deep Discoverer is capable of collecting both biological and geological samples.
 The ROV is also outfitted with a variety of sensors to measure parameters such as salinity, water temperature, depth, and dissolved oxygen, providing additional information about the deep-ocean environment.
 Also available are five 1.7-liter Niskin bottles for water collection and a rotary suction sampler with six 4-liter sample jars for collecting more delicate biological samples.